 With a long history of both teacher education and a vibrant music program, EIU has earned recognition for preparing outstanding music teachers.
-Students gain immediate experience through observing and teaching in music classrooms during each semester of enrollment and all concentrations lead to the same certification, with broad-based preparation in all areas of music education.
+Students gain immediate experience through observing and teaching in music classrooms during each semester of enrollment and all concentrations lead to the same licensure, with broad-based preparation in all areas of music education.
 However, each of the following concentrations has unique professional development experiences, designed to help the prospective teacher achieve his/her professional and musical goals.

 "The supportive environment here at EIU gives me continuous inspiration to grow and learn with every opportunity.
 From attending concerts and performing in recitals, to brainstorming plans for general music lessons, my experience as a Music Education major is definitely the result of one of the best decisions I have made—to attend EIU."Rebecca Rose Cloud, 17 – Teacher Licensure, Instrumental Concentration